 Arguably the biggest technology news story in recent memory, Healthcare.gov's disastrous launch will go down as a historical case study for how not to develop and launch a website.
 Brands and web development companies alike are focusing efforts on a seamless go-live.

 The launch of a website or web application now communicates an important message about brand competence to customers, potential investors, and media alike.
-For the upcoming year, expect web development teams to pay increased attention to a flawless launch.
+For the upcoming year, expect website development teams to pay increased attention to a flawless launch.

 Progressions in pixel quality and resolution have resulted in displays on monitors and mobile devices that shine light on any and all flaws in aesthetic design.
 Web development teams will focus on creating smooth user interface (UI) transitions.